nats-io/nats-site/content/blog/event-enabling-the-internet-of-things-using-aws-lambda-nats-and-apcera.md

 <img class="img-responsive center-block" src="/img/blog/NATS_Lambda_Image_2.png">

 ## Conclusion & Futures
-Implementing a &lambda; framework in APCERA was very easy, as was connecting it up to NATS.
+Implementing a &lambda; framework in Apcera was very easy, as was connecting it up to NATS.

 As with AWS Lambda, the benefits of this approach are the simplicity of development and deployment relative to creating full blown cloud native applications, even using something as simple as Node.js / Express, and that the compute resource utilisation is kept to the minimum whilst also expressing your code in a manner that is highly scalable and fault tolerant.

-In addition to AWS Lambda, the APCERA / NATS / &lambda; framework enables functions to be executed in multiple clouds (including on-premise) in accordance with overarching governance policies, resource availability, latency and service access requirements.
+In addition to AWS Lambda, the Apcera / NATS / &lambda; framework enables functions to be executed in multiple clouds (including on-premise) in accordance with overarching governance policies, resource availability, latency and service access requirements.

 ## Where next?